-On July 25, UAG School of Medicine hosted its Interest Group Fair, featuring 25 student-led booths that highlighted medical interest groups and programs, fostering community, engagement, and leadership.
+On July 25, the UAG School of Medicine hosted a highly successful Interest Group Fair, featuring over 25 student-led booths that celebrated medical specialties, leadership programs, and a strong sense of community among students.

 On Friday, July 25, the UAG School of Medicine held one of the semester’s most anticipated events: the Interest Group Fair.
 The event began at 1:00 p.m. and was a resounding success, bringing together more than 25 booths organized by students with the support of their faculty advisors.